NVIDIA/OptiX_Apps/README.md

 # Building

-In the following paragraphs, the `*` in all `OptiX7*` expressions stands for the minor OptiX version digit (0 to 7).
+In the following paragraphs, the `*` in all `OptiX*` expressions stands for the major and minor OptiX version as 70, 71, 72, 73, 74, 75, 76, 77, 80.

 The application framework for all these examples uses GLFW for the window management, GLEW 2.1.0 for the OpenGL functions, DevIL 1.8.0 (optionally 1.7.8) for all image loading and saving, local ImGUI code for the simple GUI, and all non-*intro* examples use ASSIMP to load triangle mesh geometry. *rtigo9_omm* uses the OptiX Toolkit CUDA-based Opacity Micromap (OMM) Baking tool to generate OMMs from cutout opacity textures.

 GLEW 2.1.0 is required for all examples not named with prefix *intro* for the UUID matching of devices between OpenGL and CUDA which requires a specific OpenGL extension not supported by GLEW 2.0.0.
 The intro examples compile with GLEW 2.0.0 though.

-The top-level `CMakeLists.txt` file will try to find all currently released OptiX 7 SDK versions via the `FindOptiX7*.cmake` scripts inside the `3rdparty/CMake` folder.
+The top-level `CMakeLists.txt` file will try to find all currently released OptiX SDK versions via the `FindOptiX*.cmake` scripts inside the `3rdparty/CMake` folder.
-These search OptiX SDK 7.0.0 to 7.7.0 locations by looking at the resp. `OPTIX7*_PATH` environment variables a developer can set to override the default SDK locations.
+These search OptiX SDK 7.0.0 to 8.0.0 locations by looking at the resp. `OPTIX*_PATH` environment variables a developer can set to override the default SDK locations.
-If those `OPTIX7*_PATH` environment variables are not set, the scripts try the default SDK installation folders.
-Since OptiX 7 is a header-only API, only the include directory is required.
+If those `OPTIX*_PATH` environment variables are not set, the scripts try the default SDK installation folders.
+Since OptiX 7 and 8 are header-only APIs, only the include directory is required.

-The `FindOptiX7*.cmake` scripts set the resp. `OptiX7*_FOUND` CMake variables which are later used to select which examples are built at all and with which OptiX SDK. (*intro_motion_blur* requires OptiX SDK 7.2.0 or higher, *rtigo9_omm* requires 7.6.0 or higher.)
+The `FindOptiX*.cmake` scripts set the resp. `OptiX*_FOUND` CMake variables which are later used to select which examples are built at all and with which OptiX SDK. (*intro_motion_blur* requires OptiX SDK 7.2.0 or higher, *rtigo9_omm* requires 7.6.0 or higher.)

 The individual applications' `CMakeLists.txt` files are setup to use the newest OptiX SDK found and automatically handle API differences via the `OPTIX_VERSION` define.

 When using OptiX SDK 7.5.0 or newer and CUDA Toolkit 11.7 or newer, the OptiX device code will automatically be compiled to the new binary OptiX Intermediate Representation (OptiX IR) instead of PTX code.
 This can be changed inside the CMakeLists.txt files of the individual examples by commenting out the three lines enabling `USE_OPTIX_IR` and setting nvcc target option `--optixir` and the `*.optixir` filename extension.

+When using the OptiX SDK 8.0.0, the *MDL_renderer* example will use the **Shader Execution Reordering** (SER) API added in OptiX 8 which will improve the rendering performance on RTX boards with Ada GPUs.

 **Windows**

 Pre-requisites:
-* NVIDIA GPU supported by OptiX 7 (Maxwell GPU or newer, RTX boards highly recommended.)
+* NVIDIA GPU supported by OptiX 7 or 8.
+(Maxwell GPU or newer, RTX boards highly recommended.)
-* Display drivers supporting OptiX 7.x.
+* Display drivers supporting OptiX 7 or 8.
 (Please refer to the individual OptiX Release Notes for the supported driver versions.)
 * Visual Studio 2017, 2019 or 2022
 * CUDA Toolkit 10.x, 11.x or 12.x (Please refer to the OptiX Release Notes for the supported combinations.
 CUDA 11.8 or higher recommended.)
-* Any OptiX SDK 7.x.0.
-(OptiX SDK 7.7.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher.)
+* Any OptiX SDK 7 or 8 version (OptiX SDK 8.0.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher.)
 * [OptiX Toolkit](https://github.com/NVIDIA/optix-toolkit) for the CUDA Opacity Micromap baking tool used in rtigo9_omm (requires OptiX SDK 7.6.0 or newer).
 * [Open-source MDL SDK 2023 (367100.2992)](https://github.com/NVIDIA/MDL-SDK) or [binary MDL SDK](https://developer.nvidia.com/rendering-technologies/mdl-sdk) supporting MDL 1.8, only required for the MDL_renderer example.
 * CMake 3.17 or newer.
 (Tested with CMake 3.24.2.
 The OptiX Toolkit requires 3.23.)